developer-zebra/developer-zebra-site/src/ppc/1-0/guide/about/index.md

 * Battery tagging for easier organization and identification
 * Report generation to export data collected
 * Capability for device staging with the use of an EMM such as Zebra's [StageNow](/stagenow/latest/about) with [Battery Manager CSP](/mx/batterymgr).

+##How it works
+PowerPrecision Console consists of the following components:
+* Client – Device app collects and sends battery and device information to server.
+* Server – Part of Zebra DNA Visibility Console, which collects and analyzes device battery data.
+* Web portal - Part of Zebra DNA Visibility Console, which provides a centralized dashboard for monitoring battery status information, sends notifications and generates reports.

+The PPC client software registers the device with the on-premise PPC server and reports battery information based on preset configurations such as frequency of reporting and event triggers including new battery inserted, battery low and device power-off.
+The state of battery health is monitored continuously, with multiple electrical and historical characteristics used to determine each battery’s health relative to a new battery.
+As battery life diminishes over time, custom messages can be triggered based on pre-determined thresholds to notify users of required actions.

+## New in PPC 2.0
+* New Zebra DNA Visibility Console (ZDVC) server 2.0 support.
+* Support added for Server Auth Name and Password in:
+  * PPC Client
+  * PPC Plug-in

 ##Device Requirements
 This section provides the device requirements.